 Apart from players winning both tournaments, there’s a fair amount of evidence to suggest that just making an appearance at Queen’s can improve a player’s chances at Wimbledon and in some cases can even lay the foundations for a stunning grand slam win.

-This is what happened last year when Novak Djokovic made a rare appearance at Queen’s in an attempt to rekindle the form of previous years after struggling with injury for the last twelve months.
+This is what happened in 2018 when Novak Djokovic made a rare appearance at Queen’s in an attempt to rekindle the form of previous years after struggling with injury for the last twelve months.
 This saw his world ranking drop to #22.
-So eyebrows were raised when the Serb made it to the final at the Fever-Tree Championships, where he was eventually defeated by Marin Cilic.
+So eyebrows were raised when the Serb made it to the final at the then Fever-Tree Championships, where he was eventually defeated by Marin Cilic.
 Whilst it represented a strong comeback performance, no one really expected Djokovic, despite his pedigree at the top of the world’s game, to challenge at Wimbledon, however his eventual win represented one of the great comebacks of any tennis player, particularly after he went on to win the US Open and reclaim his status as the world’s number one within a few months of stepping onto the Centre Court of The Queen’s Club.

 Another top player in Rafael Nadal may have only won Wimbledon twice, but he has reached the final five times.
 On each of those five occasions, he had played at Queen’s in the same year.
 The only time he played at Queen’s but didn’t reach the Wimbledon final was in 2015.
-Let's hope this convinces Rafa to book an extra few weeks in London in the future.

 Andy Roddick was another player that seemed to value his experience at Queen's.
 Apart from winning the title on four occasions, he also went on to reach to Wimbledon final three times, each of which followed a Queen's appearance, two of them being winning ones.
 Fellow American Pete Sampras also played at Queen's before all of his seven Wimbledon triumphs.